 - Remove Photo (Coordinators only, unless you just uploaded the photo and haven't saved yet)

-- Set a Main Photo and Show on Search Photo, and if the item is a Subvariant also set a Detail Photo.
+- Set a Main Photo and Show on Search Photo (see below to learn what type of image to use for each), and if the item is a Subvariant, please also set a Subvariant Photo.
+You can also set Fake Photos and Artistry Photosif you have them.

 - If your photo isn't oriented correctly you can use Rotate Left or Rotate Right to correct it.

-- When all your photos have been added and the photo types have been set, click Save at the bottom of the page.
-It may take a few minutes for your photos to show on the Database Item page.
+- When all your photos have been added and the photo types have been set, click the Save button at the top or bottom of the page (both work the same).
+It may take a few minutes for your photos to show on the Database Item.

 The Main Photo

-This image ideally shows the item new in its packaging.
+The image set as the Main Photo will be the photo shown on the Database Item page.
+Members can click on the Main Photo to enlarge it and browse through other photos in the item's gallery.
+The Main Photo will ideally show the item new in its packaging.
 These photos of a model car and an action figure on sealed blister cards are perfect for the items' Main Photos:

 The Show on Search Photo

-If an item doesn't have a Show on Search Photo its Main Photo will be shown on search instead.
+If an item doesn't have a Show on Search Photo, its Main Photo will be shown in place of the Show on Search Photo.

 If there is more than one difference and those differences are difficult to show in a single image, a composite image can be used.
-Here are good composite Detail Photos for two model cars that have different color packaging artwork and different countries of origin but are otherwise identical:
+A composite image, or collage, is a single image made up of more than one image or photo and can be created with most basic image editing apps.
+Here are good composite Subvariant Photos for two model cars that have different color packaging artwork and different countries of manufacture but are otherwise identical:

 For very small and easy-to-miss details an image with an explanation can help:

-If you don't have access to image editing software and need help creating a composite Detail Photo, feel free to post in the Volunteer Squad Facebook group and ask for another Squad member to create it for you.
+If you don't have access to image editing software or need help creating a composite Detail Photo, feel free to post in the Volunteer Squad Facebook group and ask for help from another Squad member.

-- Be sure you have permission from the copyright holder to upload the photo (stock and marketing images from manufacturers are generally okay to use).
+- Be sure you have permission from the copyright holder to upload the photo (stock/glam/marketing images from brands are generally okay to use).

-- Images with no watermarks are MUCH preferred (but a bad photo is still better than none!).
+- Images with no watermarks are MUCH preferred (but again, a watermarked photo is still better than none!).

 - We generally do not delete images unless they are duplicates, wrong for the item, or violate somebody's copyright.
 If a photo needs to be deleted or moved to another database item, please flag it.